S-46

 Plain Language

-AI tools are categorically prohibited from denying, delaying, or modifying health care services on the basis of medical necessity.
-All medical necessity determinations must be made by a licensed physician or a licensed health care professional who is competent to evaluate the specific clinical issues at hand.
-That professional must review and consider the requesting provider's recommendation, the insured's medical/clinical history, and individual clinical circumstances.
-This means AI may inform or assist a utilization review process, but the final adverse determination on medical necessity must always be made by a qualified human clinician — the AI cannot serve as the decision-maker.
+AI tools are flatly prohibited from denying, delaying, or modifying health care services based on medical necessity — even in part.
+All medical necessity determinations must be made by a licensed physician or licensed health care professional competent in the specific clinical issues at hand, who must review the requesting provider's recommendation, the insured's medical history, and individual clinical circumstances.
+This is stronger than a human-in-the-loop requirement: the AI may not make the determination at all, even subject to human review.
+The human professional must independently make the determination.

 Statutory Text